 EUROPEAN DIRECTIVE IMPLEMENTATION

-Payment Services Directive is an EU directive, managed by the European Commission (General Directorate for Internal Market), for regulation of payment services and payment services providers’ activity throughout the European Union (EU) and European Economic Area (EEA).
-The purpose of the directive was to enhance pan-European competition and participation in payments industry of non-banking entities and also to provide a fair competitive environment by harmonizing consumer protection regulations with the rights and obligations of payment providers and users.
+The Payment Services Directive is an EU directive, administered by the European Commission (Directorate General Internal Market), regulating payment services and the activity of payment service providers throughout the European Union (EU) and the European Economic Area (EEA). ).
+The purpose of the directive was to increase pan-European competition and the participation of non-banking entities in the payment industry and to provide a competitive and fair environment by harmonizing consumer protection regulations with those on the rights and obligations of payment providers and users .

-October 8, 2015 the European Parliament adopted the European Commission’s proposal to create a framework of rules designed to make the European payments safer and more innovative (PSD2).
-The new form of the directive has as purpose to better protect consumers when paying on-line, to promote the development and use of innovative online and mobile payments and make the European cross-border payment services more secure.
+On October 8, 2015, the European Parliament adopted the European Commission's proposal to create a regulatory framework designed to make European payments safer and more innovative (PSD2).
+The new form of the Directive aims to better protect consumers when paying online, promote the development and use of innovative online and mobile payments and make European cross-border payment services more secure.

 COORDINATION, SUPPORT AND STANDARDIZATION

 In the context of the changes foreshadowed by the implementation of the 2nd Payment Services Directive (DSP2) in Romanian legislation, A.P.E.R.O., as the representative association for the electronic payments industry in Romania and the only entity that brings together all categories of players that populate the payment ecosystem , aims to coordinate the process of redistribution of roles and responsibilities between the present entities (ASPSP) and the future ones (PISP and AISP), entities that will coexist within the new ecosystem, and to oversee the creation of a fair competition framework between them.

 In this endeavor A.P.E.R.O. will collaborate with partners from the public and private sphere.

 OBJECTIVES OF THE WORKING GROUP